m2osw/as2js/tests/binary/README.md

 # Mini-scripts

-These minimal scripts are used to run one expression to make sure that it works on its own.
+These minimal scripts are used to run various expressions to make sure that they work as expected.
+The Metadata file is used to specify the input and verify the output.

 # Metadata

-The .ajs is accompagned by a .meta file which defineds the input and output for the mini-script.
+The .ajs is accompagned by a .meta file which defines the input and output for the mini-script.
 The syntax is as follow:

     start: lines